ZhalgasbekB/forum/README.md

 Upon completion, the user can end the session by clicking on “Logout”.

 The project is built on a microservice architecture, which includes two services:
-- client;
+- Client
-- server.
+- Server

 The project uses the following technologies:
-- Go programming language;
+- Go programming language
-- hypertext markup language HTML;
+- hypertext markup language HTML
-- CSS styling language;
+- CSS styling language
 - for building Docker service components

-Interaction is based on REST API principles
+Interaction is based on REST API principles.

 ### **Instructions**